astorDev/nist/client/101/index.md

 }
 ```

-Now, getting the latest launch will be just a single strongly-typed call to the client:
+Now, getting the latest launch will be just a single strongly typed call to the client:

 ```cs
 var launch = await client.GetLatestLaunch();